siderolabs/sidero/website/content/v0.6/Guides/first-cluster.md

 There are multiple ways to boot the via iPXE:

 - if the node has built-in iPXE, direct URL to the iPXE script can be used: `http://192.168.254.2:8081/boot.ipxe`.
-- depending on the boot mode (BIOS or UEFI), either `ipxe.efi` or `undionly.kpxe` can be used (these images contain embedded iPXE scripts).
+- depending on the boot mode (BIOS or UEFI), either `snp.efi` or `undionly.kpxe` can be used (these images contain embedded iPXE scripts).
 - iPXE binaries can be delivered either over TFTP or HTTP (HTTP support depends on node firmware).

 ## Register the Servers